Qt

 \l {https://en.cppreference.com/w/cpp/algorithm/lexicographical_compare_three_way}

-{lexicographically}.
-Returns the result of the strongest applicable category
+differ.
+Returns the result of the strongest applicable category type, that is

 \note This operator is only available in C++20 mode, and when the underlying